contao/docs/docs/manual/guides/local/devilbox.en.md

 ## The Contao Install Tool

-The information for the Contao-Installtool are basically identical.
+The settings for the Contao Install Tool are basically identical.
 You only have to pay attention to the following entries:

 | Entry               | Value                 |
 |:--------------------|:----------------------|